aquality-automation/aquality-winappdriver-dotnet/README.md

 4. Start WinAppDriver service before your code execution.
 There are several options to do this:
  - Start WinAppDriver.exe via external tool or command (e.g. manually with cmd/PS from the installation directory; via [task for you CI](https://marketplace.visualstudio.com/items?itemName=WinAppDriver.winappdriver-pipelines-task) )
  - Start WinAppDriver automatically via AppiumLocalService - this option is integrated in our package, just set `"isRemote"` to `false` at your settings.json.
-This option requires node.js to be preinstalled on your machine.
+This option requires specific version of node.js to be preinstalled on your machine (Please read more [here](http://appium.io/docs/en/contributing-to-appium/appium-from-source/#nodejs) and [here](https://github.com/appium/appium-dotnet-driver/wiki/How-to-start-an-AppiumDriver-locally)).
  - Start WinAppDriver.exe manually calling the method `AqualityServices.WinAppDriverLauncher.StartWinAppDriverIfRequired();` from your code.

 5. (optional) Launch an application directly by calling `AqualityServices.Application.Launch();`.

-Note: If you don't start an Application directly, it would be started with the first call of any Aquality service or class requiring to interact with the Application.
+> Note: If you don't start an Application directly, it would be started with the first call of any Aquality service or class requiring to interact with the Application.

 6. That's it!
-Now you can work with Application via AqualityServices or via element services.
+Now you are able work with Application via AqualityServices or via element services.
 ```csharp

  AqualityServices.Application.MouseActions.Click();